-- Students who experience reactions that are not life-threatening, such as inadvertently consuming lactose, should report this incident immediately by contacting the Resident District Manager, Patrick Raynard, or speaking to the manager on duty.
-You may be asked questions so we may fully investigate the incident.
-Please note the time of day, order, food or beverage consumed, server’s name on his or her identification badge, and any other relevant details.
+- Students who experience reactions that are not life-threatening, such as inadvertently consuming lactose, should report this incident immediately by contacting the Resident District Manager, Patrick Raynard, or by speaking to the manager on duty.
+You may be asked questions so we can fully investigate the incident.
+Please note the time of day, order, food or beverage consumed, server’s name on their identification badge, and any other relevant details.

 - Notify the Registered Dietitian, Student Health Services, Disability Services and any other departments assisting with your dietary restriction, of any changes, such as new food allergies, new or different symptoms, changes in medications, and any changes to your diet.

 - Please read and understand the Nutrition Information Disclaimer below.
-While dining services makes every effort to prevent cross-contact with allergens, we cannot guarantee a risk-free environment.
+While dining services make every effort to prevent cross-contact with allergens, we cannot guarantee a risk-free environment.

 In the event of an adverse reaction: